 There are numerous reasons why borrowers may choose to refinance the loans they already have.
 Some of these include:

 - Lowering the interest rate

-- Switching from an variable rate mortgage to a fixed rate mortgage or, vice-versa
+- Switching from a variable rate mortgage to a fixed rate mortgage or vice-versa

 - To refinance for a higher amount in order to pay off other debts or get cash

 - To change the remaining term of the loan

 - An existing lender may choose not to renew the existing loan, and a new lender is needed.